paypal/sdk-spec/spec/client/android/prerequisites.md

 # Prerequisites

-Before integrating with the PayPal Android or iOS SDKs, you will first need to set up authorization.
+Before integrating with the PayPal Android SDK, you will first need to set up authorization.

 ### PayPal Developer Account